irmen/prog8/docs/source/programming.rst

     and of the given length to target string.
     It is assumed the target string buffer is large enough to contain the result.
     Modifies in-place, doesn't return a value (so can't be used in an expression).

+strcmp(string1, string2)
+    Returns -1, 0 or 1 depeding on wether string1 sorts before, equal or after string2.

 swap(x, y)
     Swap the values of numerical variables (or memory locations) x and y in a fast way.